conorhamill36/conorhamill36.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Publication of our paper on [agent-based modelling for credit card promotions on arXiv](https://arxiv.org/abs/2311.01901).
+Publication of our paper on [agent-based modelling for credit card promotions on arXiv](https://arxiv.org/abs/2311.01901). :credit_card: